Managing Your ZendPHP Install Using zendphpctl

 Editing configuration for a PHP version (php config)

-The 'php config' command allows you to configure a PHP version for use with PHP-FPM, rather than the default of CLI.
+The 'php config' command lets you configure a PHP version for use with PHP-FPM, rather than the default of CLI.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl php-config; please update to use the new command name.